 - (a) IMDA will not routinely review agreements entered into by Telecommunication Licensees or Regulated Persons (other than Interconnection Agreements).
 However, IMDA may take enforcement action (either pursuant to a request from any person or on its own motion as the regulator) against any Telecommunication Licensee or Regulated Person who is party to any agreement, decision or concerted practice (collectively and individually referred to in this Section as an "Agreement" unless the context otherwise applies) with another Telecommunication Licensee, Regulated Person or any other person which has as its object or effect the prevention, restriction or distortion of competition in Singapore's telecommunication or media industry.
 Certain types of Agreements are anti-competitive by object i.e. by their very nature anti-competitive, such that IMDA may determine that a Telecommunication Licensee or Regulated Person that has entered into such an Agreement has contravened the Code, regardless of the actual competitive effect of the agreement.
-IMDA will assess whether other Agreements contravene the Code based on their likely competitive effects. - (b) If IMDA determines that an Agreement contravenes the Code, IMDA may: - (i) give the Telecommunication Licensee or Regulated Person such directions as it considers appropriate to bring the contravention to an end, where necessary, require the Telecommunication Licensee or Regulated Person to take such action as is specified in the direction to remedy, mitigate or eliminate any adverse effects of the contravention or circumstances and to prevent the recurrence of such infringement or circumstances, including but not limited to requiring the Telecommunication Licensee or Regulated Person to modify or terminate the Agreement; and/or - (ii) take any other appropriate enforcement action.
+IMDA will assess whether other Agreements contravene the Code based on their likely competitive effects. - (b) If IMDA determines that an Agreement contravenes the Code, IMDA may: - (i) give the Telecommunication Licensee such directions as it considers appropriate to bring the contravention to an end, where necessary, require the Telecommunication Licensee to take such action as is specified in the direction to remedy, mitigate or eliminate any adverse effects of the contravention or circumstances and to prevent the recurrence of such infringement or circumstances, including but not limited to requiring the Telecommunication Licensee to modify or terminate the Agreement; and/or - (ii) take any other appropriate enforcement action. - (c) An Agreement entered into by a Regulated Person which has, as its object or effect, the prevention, restriction or distortion of competition in any market (or any part of it) connected to the provision of media services in Singapore is void pursuant to section 62(3) of the IMDA Act.

-8.2 Determining the Existence of an Agreement
+9.2 Determining the Existence of an Agreement

-- (a) For the purposes of this Section, an Agreement may exist or can be established in any of three ways: - (i) an Agreement can be established through direct evidence of an express agreement e.g. a signed document; - (ii) an Agreement can be established using circumstantial evidence that demonstrates the existence of an express agreement; or
+- (a) For the purposes of this Section, an Agreement may exist or can be established in any of three ways: - (i) an Agreement can be established through direct evidence of an express agreement e.g. a signed document;

-- (iii) an Agreement may be tacit such that even in the absence of an express Agreement, persons may co-ordinate their production, supply and pricing decisions in order to prevent, restrict or distort competition in Singapore's telecommunication or media industry.
+- (ii) an Agreement can be established using circumstantial evidence that demonstrates the existence of an express agreement; or - (iii) an Agreement may be tacit such that even in the absence of an express Agreement, persons may co-ordinate their production, supply and pricing decisions in order to prevent, restrict or distort competition in Singapore's telecommunication or media industry.
 The existence of similar output and pricing decisions is not, on its own, proof that a tacit Agreement is in place, as this could reflect an efficient response to changing market conditions.
 However, the use of "signalling devices" to share prices and output information which facilitate coordinated behaviour, can indicate that a tacit Agreement is in place. - (b) This Section does not apply to an arrangement between a Telecommunication Licensee or Regulated Person and an Affiliate where the Telecommunication Licensee or Regulated Person exercises Effective Control over the Affiliate or where the Affiliate exercises Effective Control over the Telecommunication Licensee or Regulated Person.
 "Effective Control" in this Section means the ability of a person to exercise decisive influence over the activities of another person whether existing by reason of rights, contracts or any other means, or any combination of rights, contracts or other means. - (c) This Section does not apply to an arrangement between a Telecommunication Licensee or Regulated Person and another entity in which the entity acts as a bona fide agent of the Telecommunication Licensee or Regulated Person.